sresis/blog-project/README.md

 ### Testing<a name="Testing"></a>
 I implemented frontend unit tests using Jest and Enzyme.
+I plan to expand my test coverage as well as add backend tests in the future.

 To run the test suite from the frontend folder, run
 ```